 The College expressly prohibits any form of Sexual Misconduct.
 The College also prohibits any behavior and conduct described in the College's Sexual Misconduct Policy, and which creates a hostile campus and/or work environment.

 Retaliation against any member of the College community who makes a report of Sexual Harassment and/or cooperates in the review and investigation of such report is strictly prohibited and is a violation of the College's Sexual Misconduct policy, Title IX, and other federal civil rights laws.
 Retaliation includes intimidation, harassment, threats, or other adverse action or speech against the person who reported the misconduct, the Accused or witnesses.
 The College will not only take steps to prevent retaliation but will also take strong corrective action if it occurs.
-Any person who experiences or sees acts of retaliation of any kind should promptly report such conduct to the Title IX Coordinator / Dean of Student Affairs, or the Andrew College Police Department.
+Any person who experiences or sees acts of retaliation of any kind should promptly report such conduct to the Title IX Coordinator, or the Andrew College Police Department.

 PROCEDURES FOR REPORTING SEXUAL MISCONDUCT

 Reporting Contacts.
 A Claimant who chooses to report an incident of Sexual Misconduct may report it to any person that is a:

 - Staff member in the Office of Student Affairs